acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   $ bash aio_k8s_deployer.sh build
 ..

-* if the user has a cluster admin role, the user runs the following command to setup typical prerequisites on the k8s master, e.g.
+* if the user has a cluster admin role, the user can run the setup_prereqs.sh script via the aio_k8s_deployer.sh script, to setup typical prerequisites on the k8s master, e.g.

   * apply the environment customizations in customize_env.sh
   * cleans the ~/system-integration folder on the sudo user's account